Non-Resident Tax Services

 What is Regulation 105 withholding?

 Regulation 105 of the Canadian Income Tax Act requires payers to withhold 15% of gross payments made to non-residents for services rendered in Canada.
+The CRA's guidance is published in Information Circular IC75-6R2.
 This is a tax prepayment, not necessarily the final tax liability.

 Why did my Canadian client withhold 15% from my invoice?

 They are legally required to do so by the CRA if you are a non-resident performing services in Canada.
-If they fail to withhold, they can be held personally liable for the tax plus penalties.
+If they fail to withhold, they can be held personally liable for the tax plus penalties, which is why many Canadian payers withhold even when a treaty would ultimately exempt you.

-Is the 15% a final tax or a refund?
+Is the 15% withholding a final tax or is it refundable?

-It is a prepayment on potential Canadian tax liability.
-If your final tax liability is lower than the withheld amount (which it often is for treaty-protected non-residents), you can claim a refund for the difference by filing a Canadian tax return.
+It is a prepayment on your potential Canadian tax liability, not a final tax.
+If your actual Canadian tax is lower than the amount withheld (which it often is for treaty-protected non-residents), you can claim the difference back by filing a Canadian return.

 Can I get a refund if I have no permanent establishment (PE) in Canada?

 Yes.
 In fact, not having a PE is often the basis for claiming a full refund under a tax treaty.
-You generally still need to file a T2 return (Treaty-Based Regulation 105 Refund) to prove this status and request the funds back.
+You generally still need to file a T2 return (a treaty-based Regulation 105 refund), often paired with form NR301 (Treaty Rate Declaration), to prove your status and request the funds back.

 What are Schedule 91 and Schedule 97?

-Schedule 91 outlines the 'Information Concerning Claims for Treaty-Based Exemptions,' and Schedule 97 lists 'Additional Information on Non-Resident Corporations in Canada.'
-These are key forms filed with your T2 return to claim treaty benefits.
+Schedule 91 covers 'Information Concerning Claims for Treaty-Based Exemptions,' and Schedule 97 covers 'Additional Information on Non-Resident Corporations in Canada.'
+Both are filed with your T2 return to claim treaty benefits and recover the withholding.

 What if services were performed in Québec?

-Québec has its own additional withholding requirement of 9% for services rendered in the province by non-residents.
-This is administered by Revenu Québec and requires a separate filing process to recover.
+Québec applies its own additional 9% withholding on services rendered in the province by non-residents, on top of the federal 15%.
+It is administered by Revenu Québec and requires a separate filing to recover.
+See our Québec withholding guide for details.